To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Many companies offer both insurance and savings plans (also called discount cards), but there are some significant differences between the two.
-Deciding between these two options really depends on your individual needs.
+Deciding between these two options depends on your individual needs.

 If you require immediate coverage for a procedure, you’ll have to opt for a savings plan.
 Discount plans can also make more financial sense if you don’t anticipate any dental needs other than routine exams and cleanings.

-Dental insurance, however, saves you a ton of out-of-pocket expense for unexpected major procedures.
+Dental insurance, however, saves you a ton of out-of-pocket expenses for unexpected major procedures.
 In this case, if you have a savings plan, you’ll still end up paying a lot in dental charges on top of your plan cost.